This recipe for Yamagobo is natural, quick as heck to make, doesn’t require any hard-to-find ingredients, and is so easy you can do it blindfolded.

 - Sushi Rolls: Yamagobo is a popular filling in sushi rolls, adding a crunchy texture and tangy flavor.
 It pairs well with other ingredients like rice, soy sauce, wasabi, vegetables, and seaweed.

 - Rice Bowls: Yamagobo makes a delicious addition to rice bowls, providing a vibrant and flavorful element.
 It can be served alongside cooked rice, protein such as grilled tofu, and an assortment of vegetables.
-Try it with my kimchi fried rice!
+Try it with my kimchi fried rice or Indonesian coconut rice!

-- Salads: Pickled burdock can be thinly sliced or julienned and incorporated into green salads, grain salads, or Asian-inspired salads.
+- Salads: Pickled burdock can be thinly sliced or julienned and incorporated into green salads, grain salads, or Vietnamese rice paper salad.

 - Bento Boxes: Yamagobo is commonly included as a side dish in traditional Japanese bento boxes.
 Its tangy flavor and colorful appearance make it an appealing addition to the overall meal.